Did you know that the Public Service Pension Plan is the largest pension plan in Newfoundland and Labrador with over 55,000 members?

 We are looking for a new Chief Investment Officer to assist the Chief Executive Officer in implementing our new and innovative strategic asset mix.
 Click the link to view the posting for this exciting position.

-We are currently recruiting for a Board Services Director, a Payroll Analyst, and a Pensioner Data Administrator.
+We are currently recruiting for a Board Services Director, Applications Manager, and an Internal Audit Manager.
 Click the links to view the position descriptions and apply online.

 If you do not see a position listed for you but feel you would be a great fit for our team, please send us your resumé by clicking the button below.